-If you’re more the solitary type, it might be good to just take a drive or go on a walk by yourself.
-If you have a pet, it would be a good time to get outside with them and just be quiet.
+If you’re more the solitary type, it might be good just to take a drive or go on a walk by yourself.
+If you have a pet, it would be an excellent time to get outside with them and just be quiet.

-For some of us, solitude is your own sanctuary that helps us concentrate and destress.
+For some of us, solitude is our sanctuary that helps us concentrate and destress.

 No, you shouldn’t go breaking lamps in your house or smashing plates against the walls.
 But, there are more “rage rooms” popping up all around the country.

 You get an item like a bat or crowbar, and you get to, well, break stuff.
 It’s a great physical stress reliever and a lot of fun.